ORCID/ORCID-Source/orcid-model/src/main/resources/record_3.0_rc2/README.md

 # ORCID API v3.0_rc2 Guide

-## Current State (Release Candidate Stable)
+## Current State (Release Candidate Unstable)
-v3.0_rc2 is the current development release of the ORCID API.
+v3.0_rc2 is the currently under development and it is not recommended for use.

 ## Endpoints